 And should we dwell in solitude, then thoughts are our companions, and our thoughts shall then be as valuable in proportion as they are generative.
-For by thought alone the Universe was made, and there was not, nor is, nor will be any other means to true creation.
-But we should learn to distinguish between the original thinker and the merely learned man, for the thought of the Creator is inspired in its sublimity, whereas the learned man can only know such thoughts by their effects.
+For by Mind alone the Universe was made, and there was not, nor is, nor will be any other means to true creation.
+But we should learn to distinguish between the Higher Self and the lower.
+The lightful thoughts of the Higher Self are inspired in their sublimity and originality, whereas the lower self can only grope in the dark of mere instinct and intellect.
 It is sweet to drink the sparkling waters of learning, but it is a nobler privilege to think.
 And let us spare a thought for those whose Higher Selves are plunged in the sleep of forgetfulness while their lower selves amuse themselves with the transient joys of earthly things.
 For, as Hermes says:

 "To the Mind-less ones, the wicked and depraved, the envious and covetous, and those who do murder and love impiety, I am far off, yielding my place to the Avenging Daimon, who sharpening the fire, tormenteth him and addeth fire to fire upon him, and rusheth on him through his senses, thus rendering him the readier for transgressions of the law, so that he meets with greater torment; nor doth he ever cease to have desire for appetites inordinate, insatiately striving in the dark."

-The 'Avenging Daimon' is, of course none other than the lower mind, the only 'devil' who ever tempted man to sin and impiety as we discussed with you in our article on the Elixir of Life, as well as in several others.
+The 'Avenging Daimon' is, of course none other than the lower self, the only 'devil' who ever tempted man to sin and impiety as we discussed with you in our article on the Elixir of Life, as well as in several others.
 And what greater Elixir can there be than the right understanding and wise application of the First Law of Hermes—the Universal Hermetic Law of Mentalism, which principles we have considered to a small extent in these reflections.
-Now go forth and develop them further for your own benefit and the benefit and good fortune of others not able to understand or apply the Universal Hermetic Laws.
+Why not try and develop them further for your own benefit and that of others not able to understand or apply the Universal Hermetic Law of Mentalism?

 Ethelwynne M. Quail — Landscape god — watercolour painted under the supervision of Geoffrey Hodson for his book The Kingdom of the Gods

 The Second Law of Hermes is that of Correspondence.
-It is enshrined in the well-known Hermetic axiom: "What is below is like that which is above, and what is above is like that which is below, to accomplish the miracles of one thing."
-This is the second sentence in the Tabula Smaragdina—the true 'Emerald Tablet'—which we shall analyse in the afterword to the final part of our investigation.
-This demolishes the claim that the Hermetic Laws are the invention of the authors of the Kybalion.
+It is enshrined in the Hermetic axiom: "What is below is like that which is above, and what is above is like that which is below, to accomplish the miracles of one thing."
+This is the second verse in the Tabula Smaragdina—the true 'Emerald Tablet'—which we shall analyse at the end of our investigation.
+This—and our previous references to the Smaragdine Tablet—demolishes the claim that the Hermetic Laws are the invention of the authors of the Kybalion.
 For no other interpretation than that of correspondence can possibly be placed on this axiom.
 Unless one is a complete bigot of course, with the mental acuity of a brick.
 We mention this now in case one or more such unfortunates have stumbled on this article, and being afflicted with insatiable but misguided curiosity, have reached this far.
 For even the mind of the bigot may eventually open to admit a ray of Light, or at least we hope so!